beathvn/mastering-python/README.md

 * `wsl --list --verbose`: lists the available distributions
 * `wsl --shutdown`

+## MacOS docker daemon - colima
+Colima gives you a docker daemon (needed for dev container) on the mac.
+You can install it with brew.
+Use the following commands:
+* `colima start`: starts the daemon (with default settings)
+* `colima start --cpus 4 --memory 8`: starts the daemon with 4 cpus and 8gb of memory
+* `colima stop`: stops the daemon

 ## Dev Container
 Lets you run your development environment in a container.
 This is useful, if you want to have a consistent environment across different machines.